-- They have a negative COVID-19 test (result valid only for the date on which individual submitted to testing, when testing performed 48 hours before or after symptom onset) result AND they are fever-free (without medication) AND the symptoms have improved, AND they submit documentation of a negative COVID-19 test result or a health care provider's note indicating the negative test result. - Students and staff who test positive for COVID-19 should refer to the return to school procedures under the Diagnosis of COVID-19 Section in this document.
+- They have a negative COVID-19 test (result valid only for the date on which the individual submitted to testing, ideally when testing is performed 48 hours before or after symptom onset, but no more than 72 hours) result, AND they are fever-free (without medication), AND the symptoms have improved, AND they submit documentation of a negative COVID-19 test result or a health care provider's note indicating the negative test result. - Students and staff who test positive for COVID-19 should refer to the return to school procedures under the Diagnosis of COVID-19 Section in this document.

-Report of COVID-19 Symptoms During the School Day Isolation/Exclusion
+Report of COVID-19 Symptoms During the School Day

+Isolation/Exclusion